RWS/studio-api-docs/apiconcepts/filetypesupport/the_file_type_plug_in_life_cycle.md

 The File Type Plug-in Lifecycle
 ==

-This section describes the lifecycle and in particular the initialization process for components in the SDL File Type Support Framework.
+This section describes the lifecycle and in particular the initialization process for components in the  File Type Support Framework.

 During its lifecycle a filter component may go through the following steps: